brain-gut-foundation/open-protocols/programs/standard-nc-7/session-03.md

 The muscles will relax.
 The sensations will fade.
 You carry this relief with you everywhere you go.
 It is literally in your hands.

-## 8. Re-Alerting
+## 8. Re-Alerting/Sleeping

-Now, you can slowly return your hand to its resting position at your side.
+[IF WAKE MODE]: Now, you can slowly return your hand to its resting position at your side.
 Take a deep breath, locking in this new ability.

 I will count from 1 to 5.
-**1.** Feeling the energy returning.
-**2.** Wiggling your fingers, remembering the power they hold.
+1. Feeling the energy returning.
+2. Wiggling your fingers, remembering the power they hold.
+3. Shoulders moving.
+4. Head clearing, feeling empowered and strong.
+5. Eyes open.
-**3.** Shoulders moving.
-**4.** Head clearing, feeling empowered and strong.
-**5.** Eyes open.
 Wide awake.

+[IF SLEEP MODE]: If your hand is still resting on your stomach, you can simply let it slide down to the bed... or leave it where it is.
+Whatever feels most natural for sleep.
+Your arm is heavy.
+Your body is heavy.

+I am going to stop talking in a moment.
+The anchor is now set in your mind.
+You do not need the physical touch anymore tonight.
+Just drifting...
+Letting the hand relax.
+Letting the mind relax.
+Resting safely in this comfort.
+Goodnight.